Loading...

 Rate limits

 Fast mode has a dedicated rate limit that is separate from standard Opus rate limits.
-Unlike standard speed, which has separate limits for ≤200K and >200K input tokens, fast mode uses a single rate limit that covers the full context range.
 When your fast mode rate limit is exceeded, the API returns a 429 error with a retry-after header indicating when capacity will be available.

 The response includes headers that indicate your fast mode rate limit status: